xoraus/TicTacToe/README.md

 You can even play the game within Google Search by searching for "tictactoe"! 🕹️

+## Problem Requirements 📋

+- Board can be of any NxN size.

+- Two players, each assigned a symbol (O or X).

+- Players can be human or bot.

+- Human players have a name, email, and profile image.

+- Bot players have a difficulty level.

+- The game starts with a random player.

+- Players take turns playing alternatively.

+- The player with any consecutive N symbols in a row, column, or diagonal wins.

+- If the board is full and no player has won, the game is a draw.

 ## Questions to Consider ❓

 - **Number of Players:** Will the game be played among only 2 players, or can there be any number of players in the future?